ZoraidaVallejo/email/README.md

 Version | Date | Description
 ------- | ---- | -----------
-v1.1.0 | 2016-08-03 | Remove duplicated variables in **default.yml** and keep the ones in the **Gruntfile.js** where the year and month of the current newsletter are been declared.
-Moves all the images and newsletter blocks to use its main container folder, instead using especific ones (`img/2016/08/` → `img/`). v1.0.0 | 2016-07-28 | Delete unnecessary modules.
-Set version to all files.
-Create documentation. v0.1.0 | 2016-07-01 | Initial workflow.
+v1.2.0 | 2016-08-03 | Changed all the workflow to work for multiple templates. <br> Created specific email accouts for testing. v1.1.0 | 2016-08-03 | Remove duplicated variables in **default.yml** and keep the ones in the **Gruntfile.js** where the year and month of the current newsletter are been declared. <br> Moves all the images and newsletter blocks to use its main container folder, instead using especific ones (`img/2016/08/` → `img/`). v1.0.0 | 2016-07-28 | Delete unnecessary modules. <br> Set version to all files. <br> Create documentation. v0.1.0 | 2016-07-01 | Initial workflow.